 Salutations to you, Gurumayi!

-a devotee from São Paulo, Brazil
+a Siddha Yogi from São Paulo, Brazil

 As I was meditating this morning, I noticed a heaviness in my heart, and then Gurumayi's teaching, "Mantra—the purifying force," spontaneously arose from within.
 When the teaching came up, I started repeating the mantra with greater focus.
 Later, I started chanting the mantra, visualizing it purifying my mind and heart.
 I felt such tender gratitude for the mantra and for Gurumayi's love and grace.
 I then noticed a gentle feeling of love rising in my heart.